zcash/zips/draft-issuance.md

 TODO daira: add a requirement that makes the initial total issuance match the previous total issuance
 5. This functionality MUST be introduced as part of a network upgrade

-The above requirements assume no deflationary action, i.e. that no ZEC is added to `ZSF_BALANCE`.
-They are referenced below as **Rn**.

 ## Issuance Calculation